KoStard/obsidian_pdf_multi_export/docs/tasks.md

-# Task 1 - Implement MLP of the project
+# Task 1 - Implement MLP of the project (Completed)

 ## Requirements